Skip to main content

 Collection.init() will always query the database, while Collection.loadItems() does only if the collection is not yet initialized, so calling Collection.loadItems() is safe without previous isInitialized() check.

-Running this, we get the following:
+Running this, you get the following:

 User {